 There are several second generation (i.e. non-Sanger) sequencers currently on the market.
-These include the Life 5500 (formerly known as the ABI SOLiD), the Roche 454 GS FLX and 454 Junior, Ion Torrent, and the Illumina HiSeq and MiSeq systems.
+These include the Ion Torrent, and the Illumina HiSeq, NextSeq and MiSeq systems.
+Other (now obsolescent) platforms included Life Tech SoLID and Roche 454.
 All of these systems rely on making hundreds of thousands of clonal copies of a fragment of DNA and sequencing the ensemble of fragments using DNA polymerase or in the case of the SOLiD via ligation.
-This is simply because the detectors (basically souped-up digital cameras), cannot detect fluorescence (Illumina, SOLiD, 454) or pH changes (Ion Torrent) from a single molecule.
+This is simply because the detectors (basically souped-up digital cameras), cannot detect fluorescence (Illumina, SoIID, 454) or pH changes (Ion Torrent) from a single molecule.

 The 'third-generation' Pacific Biosciences SMRT (Single Molecule Real Time) sequencer, is able to detect fluorescence from a single molecule of DNA.
-However, the machine weighs 2 tons, produces 1/20000th of the data of an Illumina run and has a 10-15% error rate for a single read (not much better than guessing!) with read lengths up to 40kb.
-Using multiple reads to build up a consensus, it is possible to reduce this error rate to less than 1% (similar to Illumina).
-This system has become very useful for improving de-novo assemblies, detecting large-scale structural variants, phasing and transcript discovery as well as direct-detection of base modifications.
+However, the machine weighs 2 tons, produces 1/30000th of the data of an Illumina run and has a 15-20% error rate.
+Nonetheless the sequencer does have its uses and doubtless the error rates will improve with time, but currently the second generation sequencers are dominating the sequencing world.